-- To demonstrate continuous improvement and the achievement of value for money through the effective procurement of goods and services to ensure that Lloyd's needs and those of the local community are met. - To have a clear supplier management framework of accountability and responsibility that adopts legally compliant, best practice procurement procedures and techniques. - To build a diverse and competitive market that can meet Lloyd's and its service users' requirements and provide value for money. - To encourage communication and interaction with local and national suppliers to understand their views and what enables and encourages diverse parts of the market to bid for work with Lloyds. - To ensure all products and services that involve data are provided in a secure and ethically responsible way, ensuring compliance with all data protection regulations and Information Security controls and Regulatory requirements in the jurisdictions where data is processed. - To develop relationships between Lloyd's, the business community and the broader voluntary and community sector that creates mutually advantageous, flexible and long-term relations based on continuous improvement of quality of performance and financial savings. - To ensure that our purchasing and contracting activities are ethically, environmentally, and socially responsible, applying Lloyd's principles around sustainable procurement, responsible business, anti-financial crime, Living Wage, diversity & inclusion, modern slavery and human rights. - To ensure that our suppliers promote an inclusive culture for all and embrace diversity in the workplace. - To ensure Lloyd's net zero targets are met.
-Lloyd has aided this' signing up to the United Nations-convened Net Zero Insurance Alliance (NZIA)
+- To demonstrate continuous improvement and the achievement of value for money through the effective procurement of goods and services to ensure that Lloyd's needs and those of the local community are met. - To have a clear supplier management framework of accountability and responsibility that adopts legally compliant, best practice procurement procedures and techniques. - To build a diverse and competitive market that can meet Lloyd's and its service users' requirements and provide value for money. - To encourage communication and interaction with local and national suppliers to understand their views and what enables and encourages diverse parts of the market to bid for work with Lloyd's. - To ensure all products and services that involve data are provided in a secure and ethically responsible way, ensuring compliance with all data protection regulations and Information Security controls and regulatory requirements in the jurisdictions where data is processed. - To develop relationships between Lloyd's, the business community and the broader voluntary and community sector that creates mutually advantageous, flexible and long-term relations based on continuous improvement of quality of performance and financial savings. - To ensure that our purchasing and contracting activities are ethically, environmentally, and socially responsible, applying Lloyd's principles around sustainable procurement, responsible business, anti-financial crime, Living Wage, diversity, equality & inclusion, modern slavery and human rights. - To ensure that our suppliers promote an inclusive culture for all and embrace diversity in the workplace.

-(Requirements & Controls)
+Requirements & Controls

-This Code of Conduct ('Code') sets out the standards of business conduct, which we ask all our suppliers and any fourth-party sub-contractors to comply with.
+This Code sets out the standards of business conduct, which we ask all our suppliers and any sub-contractors to comply with.
 Throughout the contract term and during renewal, suppliers may be required to evidence compliance with this Code; Lloyd's has the right to assess the supplier's compliance at any time.